What is respite care?

-Respite care refers to care brought in for a fixed amount of time, to provide the usual care giver with an opportunity for rest from the challenges of their role.
+Respite care is care provided for a set amount of time, while the usual care giver takes time to rest from their regular care duties.